 Work events are really hit or miss.
 Let's be honest: How many times have you found yourself anxiously fidgeting with a paper napkin in the corner of a stuffy networking happy hour?

-That’s why I was not only relieved, but also surprised and delighted, when I attended a holiday party that featured a live, interactive version of an arcade game.
+I have a big problem with generic trade shows and industry conferences.
+That's why I was not only relieved, but surprised and delighted, when I attended a holiday party that featured a live, interactive version of an arcade game.

 An entire room had been curated to look like a video game setting, and people were dressed up as characters from it.
 There was a giant, real-life scoreboard, boppy electronic music, and best of all, there was no tedious small talk.